hmenorjr/hmenorjr/README.md

 ### Hello, Friend. 👋
-I'm a Computer Science almnus experienced in web app and software development for more than a decade.
-I'm a Filipino (Philippines), currently based in Åland Islands, Finland.
-My main tech stack is Java and Spring Boot but I also dabble with HTML, CSS, JavaScript/TypeScript and NodeJS.
+I'm Herman.
+A Computer Science almnus from the Philippines.
+Experienced in web app and software development for more than a decade.
+Currently based in Åland Islands, Finland.
+My main tech stack is Java and Spring Boot but I also dabble with HTML, CSS, JavaScript/TypeScript, NodeJS and Python.

 ### Technology Exposure 🧑🏽‍💻
 | Front-End (inc. Framework)    | Back-End (incl.
 Framework) | Database    | Operating System  | Other(s)       |